kriegerlab/website/join/index.md

 ### PhD and postdoctoral researchers

-Open positions will be advertised here when funding is available.
+Open positions will be advertised here.
 We also welcome enquiries from researchers interested in developing fellowship or scholarship applications together with us.

 ### Master's and medical students